Skip to main content

 • Isotretinoin has other potential interactions and safety risks, including skin problems and organ damage.

-What Is Accutane?
+What Is Accutane (Isotretinoin)?

-With its potency, Accutane can induce long-term remission for acne in about 50% of people after about four to six months of treatment.[2]
+Isotretinoin is a retinoid, which is derived from vitamin A. With its potency, Accutane can induce long-term remission for acne in about 50% of people after about four to six months of treatment.[2]
 For some people, treatment may take a year before their acne is in remission.

 How Does Accutane Work?

-Can You Drink Alcohol on Accutane?
+Can You Drink Alcohol if you’re taking Accutane (Isotretinoin)?

-Unless you have express permission from your doctor, avoid drinking any alcohol while taking Accutane – and for a period after stopping while the drug clears your system.
-You should also avoid other products that contain alcohol, such as mouthwash, cough medicine, herbal cooking extracts, and culinary wine.
+Combining them could led to severe liver damage and other adverse health effects.
+Unless you have express permission from your doctor, avoid drinking any alcohol while taking Accutane and for a period after stopping while the drug clears your system.
+You should also consider avoid other products that contain alcohol, such as mouthwash, cough medicine, herbal cooking extracts, and culinary wine.

-Combining isotretinoin and alcohol can cause liver toxicity, as well as symptoms like rapid heartbeat, nausea and vomiting, and warm skin.[3]
-Some of the signs of liver damage include:
+Combining Accutane (Isotretinoin) and alcohol can also exacerbate side effects from Accutane like an increased rapid heartbeat, nausea and vomiting, and warm skin.[3]

 • Jaundice (yellow skin and eyes)